Here, we show you a step-by-step solved example of extraneous solutions. This solution was automatically generated by our smart calculator:

 Verify that the solutions obtained are valid in the initial equation

-The valid solutions to the logarithmic equation are the ones that, when replaced in the original equation, don't result in any logarithm of negative numbers or zero, since in those cases the logarithm does not exist
+The valid solutions to the equation are the ones that, when replaced in the original equation, don't result in any square root of a negative number and make both sides of the equation equal to each other

 Access detailed step by step solutions to thousands of problems, growing every day!